TVW96/time_space_complex/README.md

 Below are several code snippets in your chosen language (Python or Java).

   For each snippet, perform the following tasks:
+- [ ] **Resubmit using a hashsets instead of arrays**

-- [ ] Determine the time complexity, explaining your reasoning step by step.
+- [x] Determine the time complexity, explaining your reasoning step by step.
-- [ ] Determine the space complexity, providing a rationale for your analysis.
+- [x] Determine the space complexity, providing a rationale for your analysis.
-- [ ] Suggest any possible improvements to reduce the complexity, if applicable.
+- [x] Suggest any possible improvements to reduce the complexity, if applicable.
-- [ ] Submission: Submit a document containing your analysis and explanations.
+- [x] Submission: Submit a document containing your analysis and explanations.
 Include any code modifications you propose to improve the algorithm's efficiency.